Retail vs. DTC vs. Amazon: Where Are You Actually Making Money?

 Costs Most Brands Track

-Hidden Costs Most Brands Miss
+Costs Most Brands Miss or Misclassify

 The True Cost of DTC